halaxa/json-machine/README.md

     // $value === '2012-12-12'
 }
 ```
-When parser finds the value and yields it to you, it ends.
+When parser finds the value and yields it to you, it stops parsing.
 So when a single scalar value is in the beginning
 of a gigabytes-sized file or stream, it just gets the value from the beginning in no time and with almost no memory
 consumed.